Ideas as the motivation for International Action

 This cloud of ideas is even more relevant today as technology and education have given the masses greater access and participation in the creation and assertion of the place for ideas in world politics.

-This paper argues, admittedly from a neo-classical realist perspective, the existence of the “cloud” as a separate influence on political relations.
+This paper argues the existence of the “cloud” as a separate influence on political relations.
 It suggests that the cloud, rather than being a separate level to research, is part and parcel to all levels and streams of political interaction and thought.
 It is, essentially, the cloud that allows individual, state and systemic actors to share ideas, gain support for those ideas and garner influence so as to see ideas translate into action.